StackExchange/dnscontrol/SECURITY.md

 Only the most recent release is supported with security updates.

 When a major version is incremented, we'll support the previous major version for 6 months.
-For example, when v4.0 is released, we will support the most recent v3.x release for 6
+For example, when v4.0 is released, we will support the most recent v3.x release for 6 months.

 ## Reporting a Vulnerability